There are some amazing new luxury hotels opening in London in 2017. Here is my pick of the ones that stand out. Miss them, miss out!

 This hotel opened last month (January 2017).
 This amazing new Four Seasons Hotel is located in a 1922 Grade-II listed former Port of London Authority HQ, opposite the Tower of London.
 The grand lobby lies at the heart of the hotel, which will host all-day dining, afternoon tea, and drinks under a backlit art-deco-style dome.
 Off this hall are two restaurants, Le Dame de Pic, from Michelin-starred French chef Anne-Sophie Pic and an Asian restaurant serving Chinese and Japanese food.

 The 100 rooms, which include 11 suites and are located on the ground to third floors, will start from 27 sqm.
 Executive rooms have separate living areas, while nine Heritage suites on the ground floor boast ceilings at least five meters high.

-The lower-ground floor will be home to a 1,600 sqm spa with eight treatment rooms, including a hammam suite, plus a 14-metre pool.
-The wood-panelled UN ballroom will THE event space in the city and has views over the Tower, Tower Bridge and the Thames.
+The lower-ground floor will be home to a 1,600 sqm spa with eight treatment rooms, including a hammam suite, plus a 14-meter pool.
+The wood-paneled UN ballroom will THE event space in the city and has views over the Tower, Tower Bridge, and the Thames.

-The hotel will offer 252 suites, numerous bars and restaurants including an American cafe, a New-York-style deli, Parisian cafe, Grill Room and a branch of Cecconi’s and a rooftop bar with landscaped terraces.
-There will also be a health spa and gym, event spaces and a private members’ club featuring a rooftop space with swimming pool and an underground bar in what used to be the safety deposit vault underneath the great banking hall.
+The hotel will offer 252 suites, numerous bars and restaurants including an American cafe, a New York-style deli, a Parisian cafe, a Grill Room and a branch of Cecconi’s, and a rooftop bar with landscaped terraces.
+There will also be a health spa and gym, event spaces, and a private members’ club featuring a rooftop space with a swimming pool and an underground bar in what used to be the safety deposit vault underneath the great banking hall.

 Great Scotland Yard Hotel

-You may also want to read my best executive club lounges in London hotels.
+You may also want to read our best executive club lounges in London hotels.